 - Food, candy, and smoking are not permitted in the teaching labs, classrooms, and library and learning center.
-Only water bottles which have screw-on lids are permitted provided that they are closed while the student is working.
+Only water bottles which have screw-on lids are permitted, provided they are closed while the student is working.

 - Only current GBC students and employees are permitted network access in these areas.

 - Prospective GBC students are permitted in the Hirons Library and Learning Center and must see the Student Tech Assistant to register for use of a guest account.

 - Inappropriate language or offensive behavior is not permitted and will not be tolerated.

 - These areas are working environments, not student lounges or game rooms.
 Therefore, noise will not be tolerated and students may be asked to leave.